nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 ---
-title: 'How to Convert a Decimal to a Base'
+title: 'How to Convert a Decimal to Binary in JavaScript'
 date: '2020-05-15'
-description: ''
+description: 'There are 10 kinds of programmers in the world: those who can convert decimal to binary and those who can't.
+In this tutorial, you will learn how to convert a decmial to binary using a Stack data structure with examples in JavaScript.'
 keywords: ['javascript', 'decimal', 'base', 'conversion']
 ---

 ![](./jarednielsen-@TODO.png)

-@TODO introduction
 There are 10 kinds of programmers in the world: those who can convert decimal to binary and those who can't.
-In this tutorial, you will learn how to convert a decmial to a base using a Stack data structure with examples in JavaScript.
+In this tutorial, you will learn how to convert a decmial to binary using a Stack data structure with examples in JavaScript.

 ## Reflection Practice